Beach and Lake Water Safety Rules

 1. Authority of Water Safety Personnel

 Lifeguards on duty have complete authority over the beach and demarcated swimming area for which they are responsible.
-They may limit or deny use of these areas, or eject any unauthorized person or persons, or those violating Lake and beach rules.
+They may limit or deny use of these areas, or eject any unauthorized person or persons, or those violating Beach and Lake Rules.
 They also may act to protect the safety and welfare of those who are using the beach and swimming area in any way that is appropriate to that responsibility, but they are not responsible for any activity outside that specifically demarcated area unless such activity could reasonably be expected to threaten the welfare or safety of those using the beach and swimming area for which they are specifically responsible.

 The duly authorized Water Safety Supervisor, or the person acting in place of the Water Safety Supervisor in the event of his or her absence, shall have complete authority to enforce Lake rules and regulations anywhere such enforcement is appropriate, including on the water, shoreline, boat ramps and other areas directly pertinent to Lake activity.
 Such enforcement shall include the right to eject unauthorized persons or those violating beach rules and to request assistance from County law enforcement officials.
-LBA may take legal action against trespassers, persons destroying or defacing LBA property, and persons engaged in unlawful activities on the Lake, beaches and/or other LBA properties.
+LBA may take legal action against trespassers, persons destroying or defacing LBA property, and persons engaged in unlawful activities on the Lake, beaches and/or other LBA properties

 Lifeguards are provided at all five (5) swimming beaches from late May through Labor Day depending on the weather and available staffing.
 Check with the LBA office and LBA Newsletter for actual starting days or time changes.
-LBA beach tags are required for beach use.

-Beach season (between the Saturday of Memorial Day weekend and Labor Day) Lifeguard hours daily are:
+During beach season (between the Saturday of Memorial Day weekend and Labor Day) Lifeguard hours daily are:

 • Beaches 1 and 5: 11:00 a.m. - 7:00 p.m.

-• Beaches 3 and 4: 10:00 a.m. – 8:00 p.m.
+• Beaches 2, 3 and 4: 10:00 a.m. - 8:00 p.m.

-“Beach Closed, No Swimming, No Wading” signs are posted at the beaches when lifeguards are not on duty.
+"No Lifeguard on Duty, Residents Swim at Own Risk" signs are posted at the beaches when lifeguards are not on duty.
 This may include during or immediately following inclement weather and when adequate lifeguard staff is unavailable.

 • Green - conditions normal; safe operations.